rgecy/filechooser/README.md

 cordova plugin add https://github.com/cdibened/filechooser.git
 ```

+### Phonegap Build
+If you are trying to use this plugin with PG Build you will need to fork the plugin and edit the files in the next step, then submit the plugin the PGB for your private use.

 ### Configuration

 You will have to `import your.package.name.R` into the following java files.

 ```
     FileChooser.java